 Securing labor rights through monitoring and enforcement of trade agreements: USTR’s Labor Office monitors adherence to labor rights provisions of existing bilateral and regional trade agreements and holds countries accountable for upholding their labor commitments.
-Learn more about USTR's monitoring and enforcement actions, here.
+Learn more about USTR's monitoring and enforcement, here.

 Public submission process under trade agreements: USTR works with the Department of Labor to review public submissions filed under free trade agreements and to engage governments in an effort to address concerns raised through the submission process.
 Learn more about the submission process and current submissions, here.